 It’s one thing to know how to buy Bitcoin.
 It’s another to know how to buy Bitcoin safely.

 Let’s go over some safety ground rules.

 - Rule #1: Don’t invest money you can’t afford to lose.
 Whether you believe in Bitcoin or not, the truth is nobody knows what its future holds.
-Expect the worse, hope for the best, and don’t invest money that you depend on.
+Expect the worst, hope for the best, and don’t invest money you depend on.

 - Rule #2: Understand the process.
 When investing in cryptocurrency, don’t buy a cryptocurrency just because everyone else is doing it.
 Do your own research.
 Verify it with multiple sources, and don’t invest in anything you don’t understand.